 Students are encouraged to attend high school for eight (8) semesters.
-If a student wishes to graduate after seven (7) semesters, he/she must meet all graduation requirements by the end of the seven (7) semesters and provide reasons and written consent signed by his/her parents/ guardians.
-This written request should be completed with the Early Graduation Form and is due to the guidance office preferably by September 30 of the senior year.
+If a student wishes to graduate after seven (7) semesters, he/she must meet all Graduation Pathway requirements by the end of the seven (7) semesters and provide reasons and written consent signed by his/her parents/guardians.
+This written request should be completed with the Early Graduation Form and is due to the guidance office by September 30 of the senior year.
 Students who are applying for early graduation, must carry a full course load.
-The student may participate in the commencement ceremony.
-A junior who is requesting to graduate at the end of the sixth (6th) semester, must meet all graduation requirements, including passing their Graduation Qualifying Exam (currently ISTEP) by January of the junior year.
-The Early Graduation Form and student and returned to the guidance office preferably by September 30 of the junior year.
-A junior who is approved to graduate at the end of the sixth (6th) semester will be permitted to participate in the commencement ceremony of the request, must be signed by the parent and student and returned to the guidance office preferably by September 30 of the junior year.
+The student will be permitted to participate in the commencement ceremony.

+A junior who is requesting to graduate at the end of the sixth (6th) semester must meet all Graduation Pathway requirements.
+The Early Graduation Form along with a letter to the principal stating the reasons for the request, must be signed by the parent and student and returned to the guidance office by September 30 of the junior year.
 A junior who is approved to graduate at the end of the sixth (6th) semester will be permitted to participate in the commencement ceremony with the senior class.
-Juniors who are approved to graduate after six (6) semesters should apply for the Mitch Daniels Early Graduation Scholarship if they are planning to attend an Indiana college.
+The student is encouraged to apply for the Mitch Daniels Early Graduation Scholarship if they are planning to attend an Indiana college.